 Blogger is not mobile friendly

-Blogger do not have an official mobile app for iOS and Android at the moment.
+Blogger do not have a reliable mobile app for iOS and Android at the moment.
 The Blogger website is also not mobile friendly either.
-Blogger team has no plans to bring new mobile apps for the platform.
-In fact, Blogger team recommends using Blogger website on a computer or laptop using Google Chrome browser for the best experience.
+Blogger team recommends using Blogger website on a computer or laptop using Google Chrome browser for the best experience.

-What this means is, forget the idea of blogging on the go using your mobile device.
-That is simply not possible with Blogger now.
+What this means is, blogging on the go using your mobile device maybe difficult.

 This is just the tip of the iceberg.
 If you would like to know more pain points of Blogger platform, check out this article: Limitations of Blogger / Blogspot platform.

 At this point, I can tell that you may be having second thoughts about switching from WordPress to Blogger.
 This is where we come into your rescue.
-We provide affordable managed WordPress hosting with full support.
-Our WP Pro Hosting plan is perfect for serious full time bloggers, while the WP Starter Hosting plan is great for beginners and low key bloggers.
-We also provide free WordPress hosting with our WP Free plan!
+We provide affordable managed WordPress hosting with free support.

 Steps to Migrate from WordPress to Blogger